niharikabhasin/employee-attrition-prediction/README.md

 - `employee_attrition_prediction.ipynb` — Google Colab notebook with code, EDA, modeling, and evaluation
 - `ML_Project_Report.pdf` — Full project report with methods, results, and key insights
 - `README.md` — This file

 ---

+## 🏅 Instructor Feedback

+> "**Excellent work on this project!** You’ve gone above and beyond expectations in terms of scope, practical applicability, and rigor.
+> Your focus on explainability, fairness, and real-world HR impact is exactly how machine learning should be applied.
+> You’ve clearly understood the purpose of the project, evaluated your model pipeline thoroughly, and thought deeply about interpretation."

+---